How to stay safe in North Macedonia while living and working there and what UK benefits you're entitled to.

 Before you move to North Macedonia, make sure that you contact the Embassy of North Macedonia in London.

-Residence requirements, e-registry and forms can be found on the website of the Ministry of Interior of North Macedonia.
+Residence requirements, e-registry and forms can be found on the Ministry of Interior of North Macedonia website.

 It is a legal requirement that you register with the local police in the town/city where you are staying within 24 hours of your arrival in North Macedonia, unless you are staying at a hotel where you will be registered automatically on checking-in.
 If you don’t register you could be fined, detained, or face a court appearance.